cosmos/sdk-tutorials/voter/index.md

 argsOptions := args[1:len(args)]
 ```

-The variable `msg` is defined to read a string of argOptions, delete the stringification:
+The variable `msg` is defined to read a string of argOptions, so delete the stringification from `argsOptions`:

 ```go
 msg := types.NewMsgCreatePoll(clientCtx.GetFromAddress().String(), string(argsTitle), argsOptions)